 - The Resident Workroom, designed for the use of orthopaedic residents, houses several work stations, personal lockers, private sleep quarters and bath/shower.
 It is conveniently located next to administrative offices and clinic space.

 - An Orthopaedic Library and Conference Room contains a large selection of orthopaedic texts and journals, supplementing the orthopaedic collection the Eskind Biomedical Library.
 It also contains educational videos of surgical procedures and state-of-the-art audiovisual equipment.

 - Two orthopaedic basic science research laboratories are dedicated to biomechanical analyses of orthopaedic disorders and their management.
 Current projects involve joint kinematics and the mechanical properties of bone and bone implants.
 These laboratories are used by research engineers, orthopaedic faculty, technicians, visiting international scholars, and work-study students.
 In addition, resident and medical student participation is encouraged.
 Currently, the orthopaedic department is supporting a medical student summer research program.
-PGY-3 residents spend a 10 week rotation in the orthopaedic biomechanics laboratories, which contain extensive histological instruments, a small machine shop, a light/fluorescence microscope with photographic accessories, an ultra-low freezer, a laminar flow hood with over 300 square feet of flow space, and a multiaxial materials testing system.
+PGY-3 residents spend a 10 week rotation dedicated to research either clinical or in the basic science laboratory setting.The orthopaedic biomechanics laboratories contain extensive histological instruments, a small machine shop, a light/fluorescence microscope with photographic accessories, an ultra-low freezer, a laminar flow hood with over 300 square feet of flow space, and a multiaxial materials testing system.